 In one episode of Adventures of Sonic the Hedgehog, Robotnik is about to marry the guest character of the week.
 His mother crashes the wedding and instantly starts a room-destroying fist fight with the bride, for no apparent reason.

 In one episode of "The Bears' Family Album" segment of The Woody Woodpecker Show, Charlie Bear tried to escape his mother-in-law, who spent the biggest part of the episode nagging him into spring cleaning while all he wanted to do was fishing with a friend.
 As an unexpected result of his last plan, Charlie met a guard who, once meeting the mother-in-law, decided Charlie had already had enough and let him go while he started to point out irregularities with her car.
 Charlie and his friend ended the episode laughing at her misfortune with the guard.

 Elise's parents in Dan Vs. to Chris.
 Chris being the Nice Guy he is tries to win them over, with limited success.
 Elise on the other hand finds their visits stressful because of their treatment of Chris, and Dan tries to convince Chris that his efforts to get them to like him are futile.
-In "Family Camping Trip" Chris does manage to win over Elise's mother, but her father still seems to hate him.
+In "Family Camping Trip" Chris does manage to win over Elise's mother, but her father still seems to hate him, even more so, due to one-upping Elise's ex-boyfriend who proved to be a coward in the face of danger.
 Taken Up to Eleven in "Chris".
 Elise' parents try to goad Dan into killing Chris.
 Dan refuses to go along with their plans since he doesn't trust people who want to have their own son-in-law killed off.
 Thankfully, Chris' brother-in-law isn't quite as bad as his parents.